 Addiction and religion are not mutually exclusive as a lot of people turn to religion to cope with their addiction and Christian rehab centers try to engrave a deeper sense of faith to those who would like to get rid of their addiction.
 This can be helpful especially if you want to start a new chapter in your life and become more involved in something that will take you away from constant cravings.

 Recovering addicts also find that religion and spirituality can be helpful during the hard phases of the recovery process.
 It provides them with the strength and motivation to continue with an otherwise exhausting procedure.
-Here are some of the common myths and misconceptions about faith and recovery:
+Here are some of the common myths and misconceptions about addiction and religion:

 Myth 1: If you are a religious person, you will not suffer from drug and alcohol addiction.

-Addiction does not discriminate.
+Drug and alcohol addiction does not discriminate.
 It can happen to any person who has the predisposition to the problem.
 People of faith often have a moral compass which keeps them away from drugs.
 But this does not mean that you will not be a victim of addiction.
-Christian treatment centers incorporate religion into the treatment program so it can help you find ways to deal with the pressures involved with your addiction.
+Christian treatment centers incorporate religion into the drug treatment program so it can help you find ways to deal with the pressures involved with your addiction.